google/sa360-bigquery-bootstrapper/docs/tutorial.md

 In your [BigQuery Console](https://pantheon.corp.google.com/bigquery?project={{project-id}}) you can enter in any SQL query you want, and get your data in any format you want.
 Here are a few
 examples:

+### Historical Conversion Report
+This view displays one line per conversion (so if a keyword report has 5 conversions in one line, this report will have 5 lines with one conversion each).

+    WITH conversions AS (
+        SELECT
+            SPLIT(REPEAT(CONCAT(keywordId, ","), CAST(FLOOR(conversions) AS INT64)), ",") keywords
+        FROM `conversion-extractor.elui_views.historical_conversions`
+    )
+    SELECT
+        c1.date,c1.keywordId,c1.MatchType,
+        c1.AdGroup,1 conversions,revenue
+    FROM `[PROJECT].[DATASET].HistoricalConversions_[Advertiser ID]` c1
+    INNER JOIN (
+        SELECT keywordId
+        FROM conversions
+        CROSS JOIN UNNEST(conversions.keywords) keywordId
+        WHERE keywordId IS NOT NULL
+    ) keywords ON keywords.keywordId=c1.keywordId AND FLOOR(c1.conversions) >= 1;